Krowemoh/twoo/README.md

 Inspired by an askreddit thread that was asking what was currently going on in people's countries.

-Just clone the directory and view index.html in a browser.
+Just grab twoo.min.html and plop it in your browser.

 How wonderful is this world of ours!